vltansky/tailwind/README.md

 ## Usage with Nx

+> IMPORTANT for AngularCLI users: As of April 06 2021, `create-nx-workspace@latest` still generates Angular with AngularCLI 11.0.7 which does not have built-in TailwindCSS support.
+Please update AngularCLI by running `ng update @angular/cli` before running this schematics.

 In Nx, you can either use `AngularCLI` or `NxCLI`.
 If you set up your Nx Workspace to use `AngularCLI`, the usage is the same as above.
 If you set up your Nx Workspace with `NxCLI`, follow the steps:

 Install `@ngneat/tailwind` first: